 Therefore, unlike an individual whole life insurance policy, for example, where the cash value component offers the policyholder a guaranteed interest rate on his or her funds, the policyholder in an AICPA plan could end up with no cash in the policy if the plan must pay out a high amount of claims or other expenses in a given year.

 Likewise, if someone is simply seeking term life insurance, there is no need for any cash or refund feature, as they would actually only be seeking pure death benefit protection at the best premium price.

-One thing that should also be kept in mind when considering the purchase of a life insurance policy through AICPA is the fact that to keep this coverage, you must remain a member of the AICPA.
+One thing that should also be kept in mind when considering the purchase of a life insurance policy through AICPA Insurance Trust is the fact that to keep this coverage, you must remain a member of the AICPA.

 For others, however, who may have contracted an adverse health condition or who are in an older age bracket, qualifying for a new life insurance policy may be much more difficult.

-This way, you are not tied into any other organization to remain insured, and you can keep your life insurance coverage regardless of your occupation, your membership status, or your residence.
+This way, you are not tied to any other organization to remain insured, and you can keep your life insurance coverage regardless of your occupation, your membership status, or your residence.

-Considerations Before Purchasing
+Before Purchasing AICPA Life Insurance

 First, if you are an AICPA member, review AICPA provided coverage versus other insurance plans that are available to you out in the open market.

 - Length of policy coverage

-- Face amount of coverage
+- The face amount of coverage

-- Type of policy (term versus permanent)
+- Type of policy

-- Any additional policy features (such as return of premium)
+- Any additional policy features

 These agencies assign letter grades based on various financial criteria.
-Insurers that that have ratings of A or better are usually considered to be strong.
-Anything with a C, you should be cautious of using, even if you know someone that works there.
+Insurers who have ratings of A or better are usually considered to be strong.
+Anything with a C, you should be VERY cautious of using, even if you know someone that works there.

 When you are ready to apply for life insurance coverage, the insurance company you are applying through will want to know about your health to determine your status as a good risk.